saumya-bipros/viz/msa/black-box-tests/README.md

 ## Black box tests execution
-To run the black box tests with using Docker, the local Docker images of Thingsboard's microservices should be built. <br />
+To run the black box tests with using Docker, the local Docker images of Vizzionnaire's microservices should be built. <br />
-- Build the local Docker images in the directory with the Thingsboard's main [pom.xml](./../../pom.xml):
+- Build the local Docker images in the directory with the Vizzionnaire's main [pom.xml](./../../pom.xml):

         mvn clean install -Ddockerfile.skip=false
 - Verify that the new local images were built: